Alice in Chains: 1995–1996: Alice in Chains

 While Alice in Chains was inactive during 1995, Staley joined the "grunge supergroup" Mad Season, which also featured Pearl Jam guitarist Mike McCready, bassist John Baker Saunders from The Walkabouts, and Screaming Trees drummer Barrett Martin.
 Mad Season released one album, Above, for which Staley provided lead vocals and the album artwork.
-The album spawned a number-two Mainstream Rock chart single, "River of Deceit", as well as a home video release of Live at the Moore.
+The album spawned a number two Mainstream Rock chart single, "River of Deceit", and a home video release of Live at the Moore.

 In April 1995, Alice in Chains entered Bad Animals Studio in Seattle with producer Toby Wright, who had previously worked with Corrosion of Conformity and Slayer.
 While in the studio, an inferior version of the song "Grind" was leaked to radio, and received major airplay.
-On October 6, 1995, the band released the studio version of the song to radio via satellite uplink to stem excessive spread of taped copies of the song.

-On November 7, 1995, Columbia Records released the eponymous album, Alice in Chains, which debuted at number one on the Billboard 200 and has since been certified triple platinum.
+On October 6, the band released the studio version of the song to radio via satellite uplink to stem the excessive spread of taped copies of the song.
+On November 7, 1995, Columbia Records released their self-titled album, Alice in Chains, which debuted at number one on the Billboard 200 and has since been certified triple platinum.
 Of the album's four singles, "Grind", "Again", "Over Now", and "Heaven Beside You", three feature Cantrell on lead vocals.
 Jon Wiederhorn of Rolling Stone called the album "liberating and enlightening, the songs achieve a startling, staggering and palpable impact."

-On December 12, 1995, the band released the home video The Nona Tapes, a mockumentary featuring interviews with the band members conducted by journalist Nona Weisbaum (played by Jerry Cantrell), and the music video for "Grind".
+The band released the home video The Nona Tapes On December 12, a mockumentary featuring interviews with the band members conducted by journalist Nona Weisbaum (played by Jerry Cantrell), and the music video for "Grind".
+The band opted not to tour in support of Alice in Chains, adding to the rumors of drug abuse.